moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/howto/create_instance.md

 position: 1
 ---

-Each instance that you create is a physical server dedicated for your personnal use.
+Each instance that you create is a physical server dedicated for your personal use.
 After you've launched your instance, you can connect to it and use it.

 The following procedure is intended to help you launch an instance quickly.